darvarr/wormhole/README.md

 # wormhole
-A wormhole implementation for Contiki.
+A wormhole attack implementation for Contiki.

 The sniplayer code is a combination of the capability of a sniffer and a replayer.